Study modes: Full-time, Part-time

 Programme website: Urban Strategies & Design

-You will study four compulsory courses at Heriot-Watt University, study one compulsory course and one option course at the University of Edinburgh and then complete your dissertation – the development of an urban project proposal.
-You may choose either African Cities or Latin American Cities, or from a wide range of other option courses.
+You will study four compulsory courses at Heriot-Watt University in semester one, then study one compulsory course and one option course at the University of Edinburgh in semester two.

 We’re considering offering the MSc Urban Strategies & Design in a 2-year mixed-mode format, which would include distance learning with short trips to our campus in Edinburgh.
 We'd like to hear your views on this new study format.
 Our survey will only take about 2 minutes to complete.

 Normally a UK 2:1 honours degree or its international equivalent.